BCM-5000: ISO 22301 Business Continuity Management Expert Implementer

-Note: Participant is expected to complete Module 1 within 2 weeks after registering before pursuing Module 2.
+Note: Participant is expected to complete Module 1 within two weeks after registering before pursuing Module 2.

-Participants will be given the opportunity to practice the fundamental concepts of risk analysis and review (RAR), business impact analysis (BIA), business continuity strategy (BCS), Plan development (BC Plan), testing and exercising via hands-on and interactive sessions with fellow participants from various industries.
-Participants are expected to complete an actual RAR, BIA, BCS and BC Plan templates using your organisation examples.
+Participants will be allowed to practice the fundamental concepts of risk analysis and review (RAR), business impact analysis (BIA), business continuity strategy (BCS), Plan development (BC Plan), testing and exercising via hands-on and interactive sessions with fellow participants from various industries.
+Participants must complete actual RAR, BIA, BCS and BC Plan templates using your organisation’s examples.

 These are to be done after pre-reading materials and guidance are disseminated.
 Participants are to attempt the templates for each concept per stage.

-This hands-on practice would be facilitated by senior industry practitioners that include current BCM managers, consultants and vice presidents from international financial institutions and higher educational institutions.
+Senior industry practitioners, including current BCM managers, consultants, and vice presidents from international financial and higher educational institutions, would facilitate this hands-on practice.
 This would be done via our online facilitated workshops.

-Note: Participants are required to submit their assignment for each stage and will be assessed at the end of each stages’ session (there are a total of 2 sessions for Module 2).
-The assignments are expected to be completed and submitted to the facilitator within 2 days after each session.
+Note: Participants must submit their assignment for each stage and will be assessed at the end of each session (there are two sessions for Module 2).
+The assignments are expected to be completed and submitted to the facilitator within two days after each session.

-It would then be followed up by Module 4 work where participants are tasked to present on RAR, BIA, BCS and BC Plan and how it relates to an organisations’ BCM.
+It would then be followed up by Module 4 work, where participants are tasked to consolidate their RAR, BIA, BCS reports and BC Plan and how it relates to an organisations’ BCM.
 The presentation would be a mock-up presentation to the senior management (facilitator) and BCM steering committee (your fellow participants).

 Participants would be provided pre-readings and guidance notes before they present in the two (2) 3-hour facilitated online workshop.

 Module 3 & 4 – Hybrid Learning (Onsite)